tommai78101/RayTracer/README.md

 ![Raw Content](http://i.imgur.com/c61Pfsc.png)

-A side project I did to understand about lighting and shadows.
+A side project I learned from Caleb Piercy to understand about lighting and shadows.

 As noted, raytracer works by emitting rays the size of (width) x (height) of the photo, reflecting the rays if they hit a surface, and determining the colors of the surface if the rays hit the light source.